xriteamupv/Haptic_Teleop/README.md

 Note: Change ``<paramX>`` and ``<valueX>`` as needed if you want to modify default application.

 ### (G) Open another terminal and run the arm_tracking.py file - Node (2)

+This operation will activate the whole system.
+By default, a camera window should be displayed, which will start tracking the user's hand.

 ````
 cd ~/catkin_ws
 source devel/setup.bash